freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 09/02/2022 Getting bored of the bear market?
+Why not speculate on your [own currency](https://hackernoon.com/how-to-create-your-own-cryptocurrency-tips-to-get-started-947ba92f79f9)

 + 08/24/2022 The Highest of Stakes will be sold to Amazon.

 + 08/10/2022 Pulsechain will never launch.